Awarness artist to create sustainable digital work on topics of climate change, pollution and nature

 5. Future Extent of Glaciers (.shp files)

-the International Year of Glaciers’
+The International Year of Glaciers’ Preservation

 Safeguarding glaciers—our planet’s “water towers”—is more urgent than ever.
-The Guardian underscores how these ice giants provide essential freshwater for billions, regulate local climates, and support biodiversity.
+National Geographic underscores how these ice giants provide essential freshwater for billions, regulate local climates, and support biodiversity.
 Bloomberg also cautions that their rapid melt threatens water security, agriculture, and hydropower generation in vulnerable regions worldwide.
 By reducing greenhouse gas emissions, implementing sustainable water management, and investing in scientific research, we can protect these fragile ecosystems.
 Collaboration between governments, communities, and industries is the key to preserving glaciers for future generations.
 They stand as a testament to our planet’s delicate balance—and it’s up to us to keep it intact.
 Every measure counts in ensuring their survival.

 Tajikistan-led UN Glaciers Initiative has propelled the United Nations General Assembly to designate 2025 as the International Year of Glaciers’ Preservation—an urgent global call to protect our planet’s vital freshwater reserves from the perils of climate change.
 Supported by the broader UN system, including the World Meteorological Organization (WMO) and UNESCO, this initiative underscores the dire consequences of glacier melt on water security, agriculture, and local ecosystems.
 It unites member states, civil society, and private sector partners to champion research, policy dialogue, and capacity-building, ultimately driving public engagement to safeguard glaciers—the critical “water towers” sustaining biodiversity and livelihoods worldwide.